xhajnal/DiPS/README.md

 `>> jupyter notebook`

 Several notebooks appear:

-* `create_data_and_synth_params` can be used to automatically create models, properties, and synthesise rational function using PRISM for population models used in [[1]](#one).
+* `create\_models\_and\_properties` can be used to automatically create models, properties for population models presented in [[1]](#one).
+* `synth_params` serves to synthesise rational function using PRISM
 * `sample_n_visualise` samples and visualises result rational functions
 * `generate_data` generate synthetic data by simulating the model
 * `direct_param_synth` creates commands to be used for "direct" constrain solving using PRISM and Storm without deriving rational functions.
-* `analysis` our method - parameter space refinement using z3 solver or interval arithmetic to solve constraints
+* `analysis` employs parameter space refinement using z3 solver or interval arithmetic to solve computed constraints

-to run thought the workflow of the paper just run the notebooks in this order.
+to follow workflow of the paper [[1]](#one) just run the notebooks in this order.
 The documentation and the source code of the used functions is in `mpm\src`.
 When you are familiar with the notebooks, try your input files or even adapt the notebooks.